frSociete/diskEraserFr/README.md

 # Disk Eraser - Secure Disk Wiping and Formatting Tool

 **Disk Eraser** is a powerful tool for securely erasing data from hard drives or USB keys, while also providing the option to format the disk with a chosen file system (EXT4, NTFS, or VFAT).
 It can erase multiple disks in parallel, while ensuring that each disk is wiped thoroughly with random data, making it impossible to recover the erased data.

+The tool operates with pre-selected confirmation and formatting options, requiring no further interaction from the user once the erasure process begins.

-The project is designed to run inside a Docker container or as a bootable ISO, and it supports user-friendly interaction with multiple disk operations.
-You can also run the python code directly on your computer device.
+The project is designed to run inside a Docker container, as a bootable ISO, directly as Python code, or as a Linux command stored in `/usr/local/bin` under the name `diskeraser`.

 ---